SS American Victory: Today

 One of several World War II Victory ships due to be scrapped in the late 1990s, American Victory was rescued by preservation efforts which began in October 1998.
 She arrived at Tampa, Florida, under tow to begin her new life as a museum ship and memorial on 16 September 1999.

 Following extensive overhaul with the ship brought to fully operational status in 2003, she is now on display and included on the National Register of Historic Places.
 Guided and self-guided tours of the ship are available, though some areas are off-limits for safety reasons, such as the lower areas of the engine room (which is visible from a catwalk).
 Most of the ship's spaces are open, such as officer, crew, and gunners quarters, galley and crew mess, three forward holds, wheelhouse and chartroom, radio room, hospital, and food cold storage, have been restored and are decorated in original period memorabilia.

 American Victory has been upgraded with modern VHF radio and radar (visible on the bridge deck) and other modern electronics have been added to the electricians' quarters and radio room.
 American Victory is generally historic form, with her 3 in bow-mounted deck gun in a reconstructed gun tub, as well as the 5 in stern gun plus an additional 3-inch gun next to it.

 American Victory is a fully operational, seaworthy vessel.
-With considerable preparation, she can cruise in Tampa Bay, and the next cruise is planned for 2023.
+With considerable preparation, she can cruise in Tampa Bay.
 The U.S. Coast Guard performs a safety inspection of the ship twice per year, she would not be open to the public without passing.

 Of the 534 Victory ships completed, only three are open to the public: American Victory at Tampa, at Los Angeles, and at Richmond, California.